Pricing

 Will streams keep growing if I pause?

 Some — then they decay.
-The custom audiences, the lookalike pool, the listeners who already saved you — those keep generating algorithmic streams for weeks.
+The custom audiences, any lookalikes you've built, the listeners who already saved you — those keep generating algorithmic streams for weeks.
 But the always-on flywheel needs ongoing creative volume.
 Pause for a month and the curve flattens.
 Pause for three and you're starting cold again.

 Q · 11